-Symptom Possible solution

-Screen is blank, and monitor power light is off Reconnect the power cable to the back of the monitor and to the AC outlet.

-Press the power button on the monitor.
+Symptom Possible solution Screen is blank, and monitor power light is off Reconnect the power cable to the back of the monitor and to the AC outlet. monitor power light is on Press the power button on the monitor.

 Table 8-3 Monitor symptoms and solutions (continued)